A Real Space Description of Field Induced Melting in the Charge Ordered Manganites: II. the Disordered Case: Introduction

+By studying the magnetic field induced melting of the CE-CO-I in presence of different strengths of disorder we present the following results:

+(i) We show that for small disorder, the field needed for melting the charge order increases with reducing BW in the experimentally relevant range of BW, a behavior is representative of the weakly disordered Ca family.
+For a range of intermediate disorder values, the magnetic field needed to melt the charge order decreases with reducing the BW after a small initial increase.
+This captures the behavior of the Sr-family.
+For large disorder, the CO is destroyed even at zero field as in the Ba family.

+(ii) We capture the disorder induced rounding of the melting transition and correlate it with the real space description of the melting phenomenon.

+(iii) And finally establish that a complete understanding of the melting problem, at any disorder, can be achieved by studying the zero field 'bandwidth-disorder' phase diagram.

-The paper is organised as follows.
-In section~II we summarize the key experimental results and in the following section~III define the model and describe the method for solving it.
-Section~IV A. discusses the zero field reference state and the effects of disorder on that.
-Section~IV B and C discusses the effects of disorder on field melting.and in sSection~IV D, we present our results on disorder assisted trapping of FM-M phase in the low temperature CE-CO-I state.
-Section~V concludes the paper.
+The paper is organized as follows.
+In Section~II we summarize the key experimental results.
+In section~III we define the model and describe the method of solution.
+In Section~IV A. we discuss the properties of the zero field disordered reference state and in Section~IV B $\&$ C present the effects of disorder on field melting phenomenon.
+We conclude in Section~V.